sujantkumarkv/regen-vs-degen/README.md

-# primer-gitcoindao
+# primer-gitcoin

-Explain GitcoinDAO like I'm 5 (or 50)
+Explain Gitcoin like I'm 5 (or 50)

 # Build Instructions